DarienLibrary/website_content/content/_finished/tearoom/tearoom.md

 * The TEA Room is available for appointments on Mondays, Thursdays and Fridays at _3 p.m.*_, _4 p.m.*_, 5 p.m. and 6 p.m., and Saturdays at _1 p.m.*_ and _3 p.m*_ and Sundays at 2 p.m. and 3 p.m.

-_*The Makerbot can be used during these appointment times_
+_*The Lulzbot 3D Printer can be used during these appointment times_
 <br />
 <br />